AzulRadio/Embedded-IDE-Lobotomy/Embedded_IDE_Lobotomy_EN.md

 }
 ```

+Usually you don't need to worry about this level, unless you are write some very low-level driver, FPGA, or you built a hardware.

 #### MCU library (manufacturer library)

 On top of register layer is what I called the "manufacturer library".
-When we program at the register level, you always need to know the **memory address** of a register to control it, which is tedious.
+When we program at the register level, you always need to know the **memory address** of a register to control it and that is tedious.
 So many MCU manufacturers write their library and you, the user, don't need to care about these registers.
 For example, `HAL` for `stm32` family, `Driverlib` for `TI C2000` family.

 The code for MCU library level usually look like this:
 ```C